Listening and learning from stories of departure from the catholic church for the Synod 2021-2023

 Multi-Generational Catholics, Multiple Views of Faith, Meaning, and Belonging

-In Catholic families, many studies have pointed to different ways multiple generations understand the Catholic faith, what it means to them and what belonging may look like.
-These differences, along with practical experiences in the parish and the larger cultural realities, all speak of Catholic Disaffiliation, which often begins in the family.
+In Catholic families, many studies have pointed to different ways multiple generations understand the Catholic faith, what it means to them, and what belonging may look like.
+These differences, practical experiences in the parish, and the larger cultural realities all speak of Catholic Disaffiliation, which often begins in the family.

 We began this study by interviewing more than seventy people.
 Some were parents and grandparents whose children decided not to continue.
 Other family members who were raised Catholic and chose not to continue church practice are also part of this study.